aws/aws-pdk/docs/content/getting_started/shopping_list_app.md

 ### Build the API

 Now that we have our API defined, the final step is to build our code which will generate all of our type-safe bindings.
-To do so, run `pdk build` from the root of your PDK project.
+To do so, run `npx projen build` from the root of your PDK project.

 Take some time now to inspect the code that was generated for you in the following locations: